angeloreale/dj-website-vue-boilerplate/README.md

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).

-For bookings data handling, wait until the release of dj-website-vue-boilerplate-server.
+For bookings (Next Dates section) dynamic data handling, wait until the release of dj-website-vue-boilerplate-server.

 Here is a preview: